Page ContentA Background to Carnival in Barcelona and Catalunya.

 Carnival in Sitges: Dates, Times and Locations

 Sitges is often called the gay capital of Europe.
 Therefore, it is well qualified to throw one of the largest parties during a fiesta famed for sequins, feathers and fun.
-From 03 March - 09 March celebrations will be taking place in this seaside town.
 Despite the fact that it is often called the 'Gay Carnival', straights and gays alike will enjoy the debauchery and fun.